Toruitas/drawing-tool/README.md

 # drawing-tool
 Final project for Msc Creative Coding 2.
 This project uses ReactJS as an interface for a WebGL and WebAssembly-based drawing tool, and Bulma as CSS framework.
+It's very impressive how fast using WebGL is.

 This just a first step in a tool I'd like to build which can design